ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 Volumetric video, similar to traditional 2D video, when uncompressed, is represented by a large amount of data.
 The Visual Volumetric Video-based Coding (V3C) specification {{ISO.IEC.23090-5}} leverages the compression efficiency of existing 2D video codecs to reduce the amount of data needed for storage and transmission of volumetric video.

 V3C encoder converts volumetric frames, 3D volumetric information, into a collection of 2D images and associated data, known as atlas data.
-The converted 2D images are subsequently coded using existing video or image codecs, e.g. ISO/IEC International Standard 14496-10 {{ISO.IEC.14496-10}}, ISO/IEC International Standard 23008-2 {{ISO.IEC.23008-2}} or ISO/IEC International Standard 23090-3 {{ISO.IEC.23090-3}}.
+The converted 2D images are subsequently coded using existing video or image codecs, e.g., ISO/IEC International Standard 14496-10 (H.264) {{ISO.IEC.14496-10}}, ISO/IEC International Standard 23008-2 (H.265) {{ISO.IEC.23008-2}} or ISO/IEC International Standard 23090-3 (H.266) {{ISO.IEC.23090-3}}.
 The atlas data is coded with mechanisms specified in {{ISO.IEC.23090-5}}.
-V3C is generic mechanism for volumetric video coding and it can be used by applications targeting volumetric content, such as point clouds, immersive video with depth, mesh representations of visual volumetric frames, etc. Examples of such applications are Video-based Point Cloud Compression (V-PCC) {{ISO.IEC.23090-5}}, and MPEG Immersive Video (MIV) {{ISO.IEC.23090-12}}.
+V3C is generic mechanism for volumetric video coding, and it can be used by applications targeting volumetric content, such as point clouds, immersive video with depth, mesh representations of visual volumetric frames, etc. Examples of such applications are Video-based Point Cloud Compression (V-PCC) {{ISO.IEC.23090-5}}, and MPEG Immersive Video (MIV) {{ISO.IEC.23090-12}}.

-V3C utilizes high level syntax (HLS) syntax design known from traditional 2D video codecs to represent the associated coded data, i.e. atlas data.
+V3C utilizes high level syntax (HLS) design, familiar from traditional 2D video codecs, to represent the associated coded data, i.e., atlas data.
 The atlas data is represented by Network Abstraction Layer (NAL) units.
-Consequently, RTP payload format for V3C atlas data described in this memo shares design philosophy, security, congestion control, and overall implementation complexity with other the NAL unit-based RTP payload formats such as the ones defined in {{RFC6184}}, {{RFC6190}}, and {{RFC7798}}.
+Consequently, RTP payload format for V3C atlas data described in this memo shares design philosophy, security, congestion control, and overall implementation complexity with the other NAL unit-based RTP payload formats such as the ones defined in {{RFC6184}}, {{RFC6190}}, and {{RFC7798}}.

 # Conventions